openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 Therefore, the following rules apply:
  * Authentication requests using features from Selective Abort/Omit SHOULD only be accepted by an OP if they are integrity-protected.
- * Authentication requests using Transformed Claims MUST only be accpepted by an OP if they are integrity-protected, unless `transformed_claims_max_count` is set to `0` in which case the OP MAY accept authentication requests without integrity protection.
+ * Authentication requests using Transformed Claims MUST only be accepted by an OP if they are integrity-protected, unless `transformed_claims_max_count` is set to `0` in which case the OP MAY accept authentication requests without integrity protection.
 Since Predefined Transformed Claims are defined by the OP, integrity protection is not required for their use.

 Integrity protection of authentication requests can be achieved in particular by
  * using Pushed Authorization Requests [@RFC9126] to send requests server-to-server with authentication of the RP, or